-It is comforting to know that He has a grand family reunion scheduled for us.
+It's comforting to know that He has a grand family reunion scheduled.
 The homecoming will not be cut short, interrupted, or delayed by anything, but will be only the start of an unending celebration.

 Living in a Parallel Universe